Rabies: Causes, Symptoms, Risk Factors and Treatment

 When To See a Doctor?

 If you are bitten by an animal or are exposed to one that may have rabies, get immediate medical help.
-Based on your injuries and the circumstances surrounding the exposure, your doctor will guide you and decide if you need to get rabies therapy or not.
+Based on your injuries and the circumstances surrounding the exposure, the doctor for rabies will guide you and decide if you need to get rabies therapy or not.

 Seek medical assistance even if you're unsure whether you've been bitten.
 A bat that enters your room while you are asleep, for example, might bite you without waking you up.